-In 2006 the NHS Pensions Agency reviewed the then current Regulations and clarified the arrangements that enable General Practitioners to take 24 hour retirement in order to trigger their pension benefits.
-This opportunity exists for GPs whether salaried or in partnership, but has particular implications for contract holders as the underlying requirement of the NHS Pension Scheme is the members must demonstrate a clear intention to retire.
+In 2006 the NHS Pensions Agency reviewed and clarified the arrangements that enable General Practitioners to take 24 hour retirement in order to trigger their pension benefits.
+This opportunity exists for GPs of any contractual status, but has particular implications for partners as the underlying requirement of the arrangements is that members must demonstrate a clear intention to retire.

 All Medical Practitioner Scheme members must:

 - Retire from their NHS Contracts for not less than 24 hours

 - Must not work more than 16 hours per week in the first month after retirement

 For Type 1 Medical Practitioners (partners) this means that they must resign from any involvement in a GMS contract, PMS agreement, or APMS Contract.
 Such GPs cannot undertake any NHS work, including locum, OOHs, or salaried employment, for at least 24 hours.

 Type 2 Practitioners (salaried GPs) must also resign from their NHS contract of employment with their practice.

 Locum Practitioners must have no involvement in NHS work for at least 24 hours.